Portrayed by: Connie Britton

 In understanding basic delicacies to create a safe environment, Tami was at the forefront of hope.
 The belief for instance that “there’s no weakness in forgiveness” worked as thematic groundwork for the entire show because it ensured fighting for the people who were still worth it.

 It helped people find their inner peace because it was worth saving themselves and others in that regard.
-It catered to her softness at a time where women were not necessarily allowed to be both complex and soft, but Tami Taylor broke those grounds brilliantly.
+It catered to her softness at a time when women were not necessarily allowed to be both complex and soft, but Tami Taylor broke those grounds brilliantly.

 Softness and Complexities